AaronAcerboni/feed-mixer/README.md

 # feed-mixer

-feed-mixer is a module which transforms multiple rss/atom feed sources into a rss or atom feed.
+feed-mixer is a module which transforms multiple rss/atom feeds into a single rss/atom feed.

-It can be a single method use module or it can poll data to a specified time.
+It can be a single method use module or it can poll data every so often.

 [Here is an example](https://github.com/AaronAcerboni/feed-mixer-server-example) of it being used in the context of a server.